puja-urmi/puja-urmi/README.md

-## Hi there! 👋
+## 👋 Hi there!

 I am **Puja Saha**, a **M.A.Sc. student in Computer Engineering** (CGPA: 3.93/4.00) at the **University of Guelph**, with a **Bachelor’s degree in Biomedical Engineering** (CGPA: 3.68/4.00).
 My research interests lie in **model architecture adaptation**, **decentralized machine learning**, **optimization**, and **multimodal AI** for healthcare applications.

-Currently, I am researching **privacy-preserving medical image analysis** in decentralized setups.
-My work focuses on developing robust and generalizable methodologies to address data disparities, ensuring both high performance and strict data privacy in medical AI applications.
+Currently, I am doing research on **privacy-preserving medical image analysis** in decentralized setups.
+My work focuses on developing robust and generalizable methodologies to address data disparities, ensuring both robustness and data privacy in medical AI applications.

-I am actively seeking **internship opportunities** where I can apply my expertise to real-world challenges and contribute to advancing machine learning methodologies for impactful applications.
+I am actively seeking **internship opportunities** where I can apply my knowledge to real-world challenges and contribute to advancing machine learning methodologies for impactful applications and grow.

 ---

-### Skills
+### 🛠️ Skills & Tools

 - **Programming**: Python, MATLAB, C
 - **Frameworks and Tools**: PyTorch, TensorFlow, Flower, PySpark, LangChain, OpenCV, Scikit-learn, NiBabel